clbarnes/datashare_test/README.md

 * Use `wget https://raw.githubusercontent.com/clbarnes/datashare_test/master/edgelist.csv` from your console
 * Click on `edgelist.csv` and then `Raw`, and copy and paste the text

+To update the data set from this source, just `git pull origin master`.

 ## Contributing

 If you would like to contribute to the data set:

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/) with your own github account

 2. Edit `data/edgelist.csv` with your changes

 3. [Push your changes](https://help.github.com/articles/pushing-to-a-remote/) to your forked repository

 4. [Raise a pull request](https://help.github.com/articles/using-pull-requests/) to integrate your changes into `master` for the maintainer to review.

 ## FAQ